SEED-platform/seed/docs/source/kubernetes_deployment.rst

 web-celery-deployment.yaml
 **************************
-This chart contains the deployment specification for the Celery container to connect to postgres.
-Replace the postgres password to match web-deployment.
+This chart contains the deployment specification for the Celery container to connect to Postgres.
+Replace the Postgres password to match web-deployment.

 .. code-block:: yaml